Pritjam/cheesegrater/README.md

 ## Info

 This is an assembler for the [pARMesan](https://github.com/Pritjam/parmesan) architecture.
-It takes input of SWISS assembly files (carrying the `.sws` extension) and creates WHEEL executable files from them.
+It takes input of SWISS assembly files (carrying the `.sws` extension) and creates PARM executable files from them.
+PARM files are just a sequence of pARMesan instructions in a file, with little to no metadata.
+This is in contrast to a more powerful file format, such as ELF.
 This repository also contains (or will eventually contain) the documentation for the WHEEL executable file format (a cheesy analog of the well-established ELF file format).

 ## Usage